 Single betting and each-way betting

-The most basic form of betting is a single bet on a sole outcome or result.
-If there are places available in the form of second or third (sometimes 4th and 5th), you can place an each-way bet and if you combine those bets into a list, you are compiling a multiple and/or accumulator.
+The most basic form of placing a bet is a single bet on a sole outcome or result.
+This might be the winner – the winning team – or, in horse racing for example, if there are places available in the form of second or third (sometimes fourth and fifth), you can place an each-way bet and if you combine those bets into a list, you are compiling a multiple and/or accumulator.

-To bet a single, you predict 1 result from a category like a football or horse racing, you place a wager with a bookmaker on a ‘market’ like the winner and you bet a single stake (cash payment) at specific odds.
+To place a bet, it’s pretty simple.
+To bet a single, you predict one result from a category like a football or horse racing, you place a wager with a bookmaker on a ‘market’ like the winner and you bet a single stake (cash payment) at specific odds.